FaiyeM/ai-portfolio/README.md

 # 🤖 AI/ML Portfolio

-**6 production-grade Python projects** demonstrating applied AI/ML across cybersecurity, compliance, fraud detection, and financial intelligenceeach runnable in demo mode with no API key required.
+**6 production-grade Python projects** demonstrating AI/ML across cybersecurity, compliance, fraud detection, and financial intelligence.

 These are proof of concepts for ideas I want to extend in future.
 MIT License, but please credit if you use them.